Horizon-Private-Server/horizon-wiki/up-your-arsenal/README.md

 - [Colored Clan Tags](./clantags.md)
 - [Upgrades to "Cities" Area](./cities.md)
 - Mods - coming soon!
 - Custom Maps - The first custom map for UYA (Maraxus Prison from DL) is currently in beta testing!
-Check out our Discord server for more info.
+Check out our Discord for more info.